 Background: Upper abdominal operations mainly cause respiratory complications because the incision across the abdominal region reflects in decreased diaphragmatic movement , e.g., atelectasis and pneumonia.
-Incentive spirometry (IS) and diaphragmatic breathing exercises (DBE) are the most employed interventions to enhance lung function and minimize these complications.
-Although each of these has been demonstrated their interactive effects with positive results individually, respiratory fully recovery after surgery are not understood.
-The present literature review investigates the synergy between IS and DBE in respiratory outcomes after upper surgery, particularly concerning lung volumes. abdominal oxygenation, and minimizing postoperative pulmonary complications.
+Incentive spirometry (IS) and diaphragmatic breathing are the most employed interventions to enhance lung exercises (DBE) function and minimize these complications.
+Although each of these has been demonstrated with positive results individually, their interactive effects on respiratory fully recovery after surgery are not understood.
+The present literature review investigates the synergy between IS and DBE in respiratory outcomes after upper surgery, particularly concerning lung volumes. oxygenation, abdominal and minimizing postoperative pulmonary complications.